Andrew-Shay/Neuron/README.md

 This will run pyinstaller to create the exe, copy it into `build/dist/`, and then create the installer with nsis.
 A file containing multiple hashes of the installer is also created.

+# Notes

+- `requirements.txt` minimum versions show what was tested with
+- `build\hook-gevent.py` is a temporary fix for pyinstaller not importing modules [pyinstaller #3664](https://github.com/pyinstaller/pyinstaller/issues/3664)

 # References

 [CEFPython](https://github.com/cztomczak/cefpython) - Python bindings for the Chromium Embedded Framework